dhanyashreem2400/Automated_Ensemble_Cardiometric_Portal/README.md

 ## Deployment
-If deploying to Render or another hosting service, ensure that:
+If deploying to any other hosting service, ensure that:
 - The Flask backend is hosted with the required environment variables.
 - The frontend is deployed separately and points to the correct backend URL.